keatura/my-ordinary-vault-md/Andefaelt/PCs/Sascha King - Black Mamba.md

 - **Obed Greathorn** (blue dragonborn, about 40).
 An adventurer that got Black Mamba out of a tough situation one time.
 Black Mamba owes him a favor at some point, but in the meantime they’re friendly.
 He lives in Voxis.

 # Allies
+- **John**
-- John and Obed
+- **Obed**
-- Red Rage, an elvish agent who’s pretty much just getting started.
+- **Red Rage**, an elvish agent who’s pretty much just getting started.
 He doesn’t really have much power or anything, but he’s a big fan of Black Mamba.
 Black Mamba makes fun of him for being a small guy hiding behind an intimidating code name, but tries to help him out and teach him when he can.

 # Enemies
 - Whoever is hunting him down
 - Asyrian authorities, although they don’t know exactly who he is.
 More specifically, the crew of the sunk ship and the big templar on the small ship.
 - White Rose, if she’s alive (hope she is, she would make a cool foil)
-- Mauric, an Orc officer for the IAR.
+- **Mauric**, an Orc officer for the IAR.
 He’s an old guy and didn’t like Black Mamba from the beginning.
 No clear reason/incident, just butted heads and whatever.